Airyzz/matrix-dart-sdk/lib/src/voip/README.md

 All communication for group calls happens over to-device events except the `com.famedly.call.member` event.

-**To-device events must have a `party_id` or a `sender_session_id` set to the device id of the sender, this is partly attributed to making it easy to maintain all the kinds of calls and supporting calling between 2 devices of the same user.**

 Sends the `com.famedly.call.member` event to signal an active membership.
 The format has to be the following: